-In this blog article we're going to explain how tattoos are injected into the skin and other details people might not know, such as where ink is exactly injected and where does it settle.
+In this blog article, we're going to explain how tattoos are injected into the skin and other details people might not know, such as where ink is exactly injected and where it settles.

 The ink is injected INTO the skin

 Artists create your tattoo by injecting ink into your skin using an electrically powered tattoo machine.
 This machine looks and sounds like a dental drill, with a needle that moves up and down to puncture the skin between 50 and 3,000 times per minute.
 It administrates the ink into the body’s skin cells through an open wound caused by the needle piercing the skin and depositing a tiny amount of ink with each poke.

 The moment a needle punctures your skin, the artist has started what is called "single-pass" tattooing.
 This process revolves around the design being drawn in one uninterrupted movement of the needle and ink charged with electricity from the ink reservoir to the needle.
 What this means is that each time an electric current passes through the needle head, liquid ink gets driven deep into your dermal skin layer (beneath your skin's surface level).
 This occurs over and over again until all of your body art has been delivered.

 How is a tattoo injected?
 Is it under the skin or on top of it?